perpetualgrimace/v5.jamesferrell.me/content/5-blog/2-brackets/blog-article.en.md

 Text:

 *This was originally meant to be a series.
-But at this point I'm probably just going to keep a list of the tools I use on my (link: uses text: uses page)*
+But at this point I'm probably just going to keep a list of the tools I use on my (link: uses text: uses page).*

+***

 (link: http://brackets.io text: Brackets) is an open-source code editor made by Adobe specifically for front end developers.
 I started using it somewhere in 2012.
 As a front end rookie with a background in design, it was very appealing.